Differential characterization of quadratic surfaces: Proofs of the main theorems

 The remaining left implication $(\impliedby)$ follows right the same way.
 Since the graph of $f\vert_U$ is by assumption contained in a quadratic surface, we repeat the above limit point argument to see that likewise $U=\Omega$.
 With this result at hand, we once again apply \thref{lem:02} to conclude the proof. \end{proof}

-Finally, we are in a position to clear out the assumption on the Hessian determinant.
-However, it turns out to be important, since \eqref{eq:05} is also satisfied by parametrizations of some ruled surfaces, the Hessian determinant of which is non-positive.
+Finally, we are in a position to drop the assumption on the Hessian determinant.
+It turns out to be important, since \eqref{eq:05} is also satisfied by parametrizations of some ruled surfaces, the Hessian determinant of which is non-positive.

 \begin{proof}[Proof of Theorem~$\ref{thm:02}$] Define the following open sets: